deckhouse/virtualization/docs/USER_GUIDE.md

       - GPU
 ```

-To request a GPU device, add `.spec.gpuDevices` to the VM specification:
+To request a GPU device, add `.spec.gpus` to the VM specification:

 ```yaml
 apiVersion: virtualization.deckhouse.io/v1alpha2